Urban Photography in Quebec: Locations, Light, and Inspiration

 The Spots

-From Dufferin Terrace to the narrow streets of Petit-Champlain, including the Citadel and Rue du Trésor, here are the places worth visiting with a camera in hand.
+From Terrasse Dufferin to the alleys of Petit-Champlain, passing by the Citadel and Trésor Street, here are the places worth visiting with a camera in hand.

 Petit-Champlain is the most iconic photographic spot in Quebec City.
-Its colorful facades, narrow streets and flower-filled terraces create natural compositions at every turn.
+Its colorful facades, narrow alleys, and flowered terraces create natural compositions at every angle.
 Place Royale, just below, offers a strong historical context with its 17th-century stone houses.
-Between the two, every step is an image waiting to be captured.
+Between the two, every step is an image waiting to be taken.

 TypeArchitecture, street, detail